 Since I got back from my Spanish winter trip in March, I have been wishing and waiting to spend some time in Gloucestershire.
-Once the Clubs announced a limited re-opening of their sites, lots of caravanners must have had the same desire to get away, for it was quite difficult to find a pitch for a continuous period of more than a few days.
+Once the Clubs announced a limited re-opening of their sites after Covid, lots of caravanners must have had the same desire to get away, for it was quite difficult to find a pitch for a period of ten days.
+Weekends were invariably already booked.
 Finally I got a booking at the Caravan Club site at Bourton on the Water.

 Living close to the London/Surrey border, a journey from home always begins with travel either north or south on the M25, so travelling north from Junction 11, I had a choice between the M4 or the M40.
 I chose the M40 – then later, the A40.

 My 100 mile journey took just over two hours, reaching the site thirty minutes after mid-day.
 A motor van had arrived just before me, so with the new rule of only one person in reception at a time, I had to wait in the car.
 In the office, a wall of perspex divided the warden from the visitor.
 I was able to chose my pitch from seven or eight empty ones – although by evening, they were all occupied.

 With the necessary jobs done, I had a late lunch followed by a short snooze, As it was still only mid-afternoon, I took advantage of the sunshine and unloaded my bike from the car.
 The site is situated on a disused railway station quite close to the road.
 Although the road is not a busy one, traffic along it is quite fast.
 So as soon as possible I turned off onto the byways.
 One road bore the sign “Ford”, so I took it.
 Down and down the hill it went into a valley bottom.
 There I found a stream with a raised footbridge whilst vehicular traffic needed to splash through the water.